Legacy Application Stats

 }

-Application Attribute
+Application Object

 The application block in the JSON payload provides general information about the given application: label, description, logos, tag name and more.
-See the application attribute documentation for more information on the JSON payload details.
+See the application object documentation for more information on the JSON payload details.

 "application": {